 With all 5 of the big five in residence taking a game drive from Kwa Maritane is always a thrilling experience.
 I have seen leopard, cheetah, buffalo, lion, elephant and rhino in the park as well as the numerous zebra, giraffe, wilderbeest, hippo and buck.

 If you fancy a break from the animals why not pop next door to Sun City on the free shuttle?
 I highly recommend afternoon tea in the Lost Palace Hotel.

 Klaserie River Safari Lodge

-Take a game drives in one of the near-by game reserves or go on a bush walk on Klaserie Safari Lodge’s private property.
+Take a game drive in one of the nearby game reserves or go on a bushwalk on Klaserie Safari Lodge’s private property.

 Other excursions available include Blyde River boat cruises, hot air ballooning and horseback safaris.
 Day trips to nearby Kruger National Park are also available.